performance/surveymagic/README.md

 *   **Conversational Trie:** Organizes multi-turn conversations for deeper analysis of interaction patterns.
 *   **Semantic Coalescing:** Automatically groups semantically similar questions and user responses within the trie.
-*   **K-Fold Thematic Validation (Bootstrapping):** Ensures robust and stable themes by running analysis on multiple data samples.
+*   **K-Fold Thematic Validation (Bootstrapping):** Ensures robust and stable themes by running analysis on multiple data samples. [ Experimental, for high volume data sets]
 *   **Modular LLM Interaction:** Uses an LLM factory and external prompt files for easy customization and provider switching.
 *   **Pydantic Configuration:** Manages LLM and project parameters with type safety and validation.
 *   **Scalable Design:** Built with future expansion to larger datasets and more questions in mind.